How to Succeed in Business Without Really Trying (musical): Critical reception

-The original 1961 Broadway production opened to highly positive reviews.
+The original 1961 Broadway production opened to unanimously positive reviews, one of only eight musicals that opened on Broadway between 1943 and 1964 that did so.
 New York Times critic Howard Taubman wrote, "It stings mischievously and laughs uproariously...It belongs to the blue chips among modern musicals."
 Taubman praised the show's "adult viewpoint and consistency of style", stating that Burrows had "directed brilliantly" and that Loesser had "written lyrics with an edge and tunes with a grin...the songs sharpen the ridicule."
 Taubman stated Robert Morse played Finch "with unfailing bravura and wit", pronouncing Finch, as portrayed by Morse, "a rumpled, dimpled angel with a streak of Lucifer."
 John Chapman of the Daily News deemed it "the definitive musical about high life in the city" with "perfect musical comedy construction."
 Chapman declared that "Loesser is the perfect man for his end of the show - the songs; for he is a cynic without being tough.
 He has not put in a note of music or a syllable of lyric that doesn't carry the story along."
-Richard Watts, Jr. of the New York Post wrote, "In its first performance at the 46th St. Theater Saturday night, its satire, humor, book, music, lyrics, cast, staging, choreography, setting and general gaiety of spirit combined in a smooth, fast pattern of expert showmanship to make the occasion a delightful event."
+Richard Watts Jr. of the New York Post wrote, "In its first performance at the 46th St. Theater Saturday night, its satire, humor, book, music, lyrics, cast, staging, choreography, setting and general gaiety of spirit combined in a smooth, fast pattern of expert showmanship to make the occasion a delightful event."